Getting-an-eircode-banner

 If you have a new address there is no need to apply for an Eircode.

-Each month - An Post GeoDirectory provide an update with postal addresses and location details for new properties captured the previous month.
-Eircodes for these new addresses are then assigned and added to the Eircode Finder.
+Each month - An Post GeoDirectory provide an update containing postal addresses and location details for new properties captured in the previous month.

 In order for an Eircode to be assigned to a new address it has to be in the An Post GeoDirectory database and must contain at least 2 lines of the postal address, a principal post town, and geographic coordinates.